 In recent years, locally and nationally, we have seen an increase in both the volume and complexity of crimes being bought to the attention of the police and other safeguarding agencies.
 The increased awareness around child sexual exploitation is typical of this change.
 A large percentage of crime is hidden from public view but is also responsible for causing the greatest harm.
-These types of crime are identified within the Alliance Control Strategy and require many agencies to work together to support victims and ensure their safety, health and well-being.
+These types of crime are identified within the Warwickshire Police Strategic Assessment and require many agencies to work together to support victims and ensure their safety, health and well-being.

 Mental health, disability and other factors including drug and alcohol addiction or being in local authority care can make someone more vulnerable to criminal behaviour, either as perpetrator or a victim.
 I want to make sure that the police, local authorities and health and support providers are able to jointly address these underlying problems and ensure that all agencies are properly fulfilling their respective responsibilities.

 Protecting people from harm and keeping communities safe is the essence of policing and community safety in Warwickshire.
 I want our communities and neighbourhoods to be safe and feel safe.
 It is important to recognise that some individuals and communities are more vulnerable than others and for this reason the Chief Constable has set a long term aspiration for the force which is ‘to be great at protecting the most vulnerable’, an aspiration I strongly support.

 - Ensure services dealing with domestic abuse and sexual violence are a priority and funded appropriately.

 - Give credence to Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) inspection findings.

 - Work with the force and partner agencies to ensure that vulnerable children and adults are safeguarded via the Warwickshire Multi-Agency Safeguarding Hub.